nmcguinness/L8---OOP---Module-Content/notes/topics/t01_arrays/challenges/ce01_array_of_suspects.md

-# COMP C8Z03 — Object-Oriented Programming
-## Exercise: Array of Suspects - Crime License Plate Hunt
+## Challenge Exercise: Array of Suspects - Crime License Plate Hunt

 ### Scenario
 A tollbooth operator saw a suspicious car passing through the toll booth moments after a crime in the area.
 Strangely, they remember: